pactflow/docs.pactflow.io/website/docs/docs/examples/bi-directional/consumer/msw/readme.md

 <!-- General -->

-See the full [Pactflow Bi-Directional Workshop](https://docs.pactflow.io/docs/workshops/bi-directional-contract-testing) for which this can be substituted in as the "provider".
+See the full [Pactflow Bi-Directional Workshop](https://docs.pactflow.io/docs/workshops/bi-directional-contract-testing) for which this can be substituted in as the "consumer".

 ### Key points with Mock Service Worker